Protecting Human Health and the Environment

 Icons_Analysis.png

-Current Activities and work
+Recent Activities and Current work

-See the OU1 Remedial Action fact sheet.
+See the OU1 Remedial Action fact sheet for more information.

 Icons_Calendar.png

-Community Involvement activities
+Community Involvement

 The Multistate Trust, along with the U.S. Environmental Protection Agency (EPA), hosted virtual community meetings on December 11, 2024, and in-person availability sessions on January 14, 2025, to update the community about the cleanup work that began in early 2025 at the Kerr-McGee Superfund Site in Jacksonville.
-See the December 2024 Community Update Meeting presentation for more information.
+See the Community Update Meeting presentation for more information.

 Icon_Handshake.png